project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/15-jesse-solomon-rebuilding-the-chicken-industry-from-the-groundsoil-up.md

 ---
-title: 15 Jesse Solomon, rebuilding the chicken industry from the ground/soil up
+title: 15 Jesse Solomon Rebuilding The Chicken Industry From The Groundsoil Up
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-07-18)